[6/30/2013 UPDATE: see this post for more details on how the deaths of 19 firefighters in the Yarnell Hill Fire rank historically]

 The National Interagency Fire Center maintains data on wildland firefighter fatalities on this page.

-Download Notes: Wildland Firefighter Fatalities (509.56 kB pdf)
+- Download Notes: Wildland Firefighter Fatalities (1600 downloads)

-Download Data: Wildland Firefighter Fatalities (27.61 kB xlsx)
+- Download Data: Wildland Firefighter Fatalities (1407 downloads)

 EcoWest’s mission is to analyze, visualize, and share data on environmental trends in the North American West.
 Please subscribe to our RSS feed, opt-in for email updates, follow us on Twitter, or like us on Facebook.